Founded In 1948

 Mr. Jones was a determined man and “no” was not a word in his vocabulary.
 He turned to the IAMAW for help, soliciting assistance from its Executive Council.
 The IAMAW Executive Council conducted extensive research, determined there was a growing need for guide dog services, and therefore endorsed the founding of International Guiding Eyes.
 International Guiding Eyes was one of the first guide dog schools to be founded by a blind individual.
 It was also one of the first schools to adopt a policy of no upper age discrimination.

 In 1992, International Guiding Eyes changed its “doing-business-as” name to Guide Dogs of America in an effort to communicate more clearly the services provided by the organization.
-Since our founding, International Guiding Eyes, Inc., dba Guide Dogs of America has matched thousands of blind and visually impaired men and women with extraordinary guide dog partners and continues to seek new and better ways of to support the blind community.
+Since our founding, International Guiding Eyes, Inc., dba Guide Dogs of America has matched thousands of individuals who are blind and visually impaired with extraordinary guide dog partners and continues to seek new and better ways of to support the blind community.

 The IAMAW continues to be a generous supporter of the school’s mission today.
 If you would like more information about the IAMAW, visit their web site at www.goiam.org.